 Early History of the Condall family

 This web page shows only a small excerpt of our Condall research.
-Another 53 words (4 lines of text) covering the years 1627 and 1623 are included under the topic Early Condall History in all our PDF Extended History products and printed products wherever possible.
+Another 27 words (2 lines of text) covering the years 1627, 1623, 1757, 1811, 1804, 1808, 1810, 1814 and 1824 are included under the topic Early Condall History in all our PDF Extended History products and printed products wherever possible.

 Condall Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Condall has been recorded under many different variations, including Cundall, Cundal, Cundell, Cundel, Cundil, Cundill, Condall, Condal, Condel and many more.

 Early Notables of the Condall family (pre 1700)

 Another 60 words (4 lines of text) are included under the topic Early Condall Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Condall family to Ireland

 Some of the Condall family moved to Ireland, but this topic is not covered in this excerpt.

 Another 35 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Condall family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Condalls were some of the first of the immigrants to arrive in North America: John and Elizabeth Cundall who settled in Georgia in 1734 with their three sons, John, Thomas, and William; Edward and Robert Cundell arrived in Maryland in 1737 and the next year moved to Virginia.